ducalex/retro-go/README.md

 - The DOOM engine is a port of [PrBoom 2.5.0](http://prboom.sourceforge.net/).
 - The Genesis emulator is a port of [Gwenesis](https://github.com/bzhxx/gwenesis/) by bzhxx.
 - The Game & Watch emulator is a port of [lcd-game-emulator](https://github.com/bzhxx/lcd-game-emulator) by bzhxx.
+- The MSX emulator is a port of [fMSX](https://fms.komkon.org/fMSX/) by Marat Fayzullin.
 - PNG support is provided by [lodepng](https://github.com/lvandeve/lodepng/).
 - PCE cover art is from [Christian_Haitian](https://github.com/christianhaitian).
 - Some icons from [Rokey](https://iconarchive.com/show/seed-icons-by-rokey.html).